Dental Bridge Cost in 2024: Types, Factors & Insurance

 Materials Used

-Dental bridges can be made from a variety of materials, including:
+Dental bridges can be crafted from various materials, including:

 • Porcelain fused to metal (PFM)